 Temples are usually very colourful.
 The animal figures in front of temples represent Hindu gods, covered by black&white cotton.
 Here, black represents the bad and white the good as Hindus pray for both bad and good so that the bad wouldn’t harm them.

 When it comes to shopping, you will find amazing art galleries in Ubud while there are amazing design boutique stores in Seminyak.
-Also hippie clothes, spa materials, soaps, candles and stone/wood carvings are very common in the island.
+Also, hippie clothes, spa materials, soaps, candles and stone/wood carvings are very common on the island.
 Don’t forget to bargain though, as they decrease prices from 600 IDRs to 50 IDRs.

-After a general information about the island, here is what we’ve done in 9 days:
+After a piece of general information about the island, here is what we’ve done in 9 days:

 Gili Islands (Lombok)